-Andy Rodenbough has a wide-ranging litigation practice that includes business litigation, railroad litigation, and non-compete litigation.
+Andy Rodenbough has a wide-ranging litigation practice that includes business litigation, non-compete litigation and franchise litigation.
 He regularly represents clients in state court, federal court, and the North Carolina Business Court, as well as in appellate courts.

 Andy represents individuals and companies from a variety of industries in business disputes, with a particular focus on litigation in the North Carolina Business Court.
 Andy has experience in matters including complex contract disputes, litigation regarding non-compete covenants and other restrictive covenants, class action litigation, franchisee/franchisor disputes, and unfair trade practices litigation.